-You’ve likely heard of a luffa sponge and may even have one in the shower.
-But did you know you can also try your hand at growing luffa plants?
+You’ve likely heard of a luffa sponge and may even have one in your shower, but did you know you can also try your hand at growing luffa plants?
 Learn more about what is a luffa gourd and how to grow it in your garden.

 What is a Luffa Gourd?